Impact of insolvency on consumer rights

 Register as a creditor

 If the company has stopped trading, you must register as an unsecured creditor with the administrator to have a chance of getting some or all of your money back.
+This includes where the business that went bust is sold to a new business who does not agree to take on all of the old business' liabilities.

 Apply for compensation where a fund exists